Dublin-bred singer and pianist Rachael Lavelle delivers a performance that is theatrical, enigmatic and intense.

-Influenced by an eclectic mix of classical, jazz and folk music, Rachael creates an original and often theatrical sound which has been described as ‘an enigmatic one, shrouded in shadowy corners and ominous tones' (The Last Mixed Tape, 2015).
+Influenced by an eclectic mix of classical, jazz and electronic music, Rachael exhibits a sound which has been described as ‘an enigmatic one, shrouded in shadowy corners and ominous tones' (The Last Mixed Tape, 2015).

 In 2016 she received an M.Phil in Music and Media Technologies from Trinity College Dublin where she specialised in Composition under the tutelage of Dr. Linda Buckley.